 - If you have local anesthesia, you will be awake and the area around you cervix will be numbed.

 Before the D&C, you may need to remove clothing, put on a gown, and empty your bladder.

 During a D&C, you lie on your back and place your legs in stirrups like during a pelvic exam.
 Then the doctor inserts a speculum into the vagina and holds the cervix in place with a clamp.
 Although the D&C involves no stitches or cuts, the doctor cleanses the cervix with an antiseptic solution.

 A D&C involves two main steps:

 - Dilation involves widening the opening of the lower part of the uterus (the cervix) to allow insertion of an instrument.
-The doctor may insert a slender rod (laminaria) into the opening to gradually cause it to widen.
-Or medication may soften the cervix to help it widen.
+The doctor may insert a slender rod (laminaria) into the opening beforehand or use a medication before the procedure to soften the cervix and cause it to widen.

 - Curettage involves scraping the lining and removing uterine contents with a long, spoon-shaped instrument (a curette).
 The doctor may also use a cannula to suction any remaining contents from the uterus.
 This can cause some cramping.
-In many cases, a tissue sample goes to a lab for examination.
+A tissue sample then goes to a lab for examination.

 Sometimes other procedures are performed along with a D&C. For example, your doctor may insert a slender device to view the inside of the uterus (called hysteroscopy).
 They may remove a polyp or fibroid.